ranjith-nayak/ranjith-nayak/README.md

   Ranjith A R

 Role:
-  Data Product Builder
+  Data Professional

 Availability:
-  Open to Opportunities
+  Open to any work Opportunities

 Specialization:
   - Data Engineering